Anna Wong (artist): Life and career

 Wong was born in 1930 and raised in the Chinatown district of Vancouver, British Columbia, Canada.
 She was the fifth child of Wong Kung Lai, a tailor, and Chu Man Wing, the daughter of a Christian Minister.
-Her father came from the village of Sam Lok Lei in Toisan county, Guangdong province, China.
+Her father came from the village of Sam Lok Lei in Toisan county, in the Guangdong province of China.
 He began Modernize Tailors, which became a successful business in Chinatown and was continually run by the Wong family until 2017.

 As a young adult, she often acted as a caretaker for her younger siblings and relatives, especially when her parents left for a round-world trip in 1951.
 She devised classes for her siblings in subjects such as sewing, cooking and art, which became known as "Anna's School".
 By 1953, after her parents' return, she began working at Modernize Tailors as a bookkeeper and tailor, learning skills that would be useful in her later fabric works of the 1980s.
 Wong travelled extensively throughout her life; shortly after her parents return, Wong's father financed a cross-Canada trip for her and her sister Helen in which the two also visited New York.

 Her family kept strong ties with China and their cultural heritage and Anna would often accompany her father to Hong Kong to look at art and antiques.
 This culminated in Anna studying Chinese painting under the notable artist Chao Shao-an of the Lingnan School in Hong Kong from 1957-1958.
 After returning from Hong Kong, Wong attended night and weekend classes at the Vancouver School of Art (VSA, now Emily Carr University of Art and Design).
 In 1962, she was accepted for full-time classes at the School, which she would attend until 1966, receiving an undergraduate degree in creative printmaking.
 Her teachers included noted local artists such as Roy Kiyooka, Jack Shadbolt, Gordon Smith and Ann Kipling.
 While she was a student, she exhibited at the 1965 Burnaby Art Society National Print Show, receiving an Honourable Mention for her work Morphallaxis XXIX (1965).